 San Francisco, arguably the most beautiful city in the United States, is divinely formed by nature to be a gift to walkers and hikers.
 And stairway fans!

-Dotted with over 40 hills, SF occupies the northern tip of a peninsula that is bordered by the Pacific Ocean on the West, the San Francisco Bay on the East, and the majestic Golden Gate Bridge to the North.
+Dotted with over 40 hills, SF occupies the northern tip of a peninsula bordered by the Pacific Ocean on the West, the San Francisco Bay on the East, and the majestic Golden Gate Bridge on the North.

-Due to its dense population and hilly terrain, numerous stairways – over 600 of them – were constructed to connect various neighborhoods and sloping streets.
+Due to its dense population and hilly terrain, over 600 stairways were constructed to connect various neighborhoods and sloping streets.

 In the process, these stairways paved the way for previously hard-to-reach sweeping viewpoints to be finally accessible to pedestrians.